hl7au/draft-au-patient-summary/input/pagecontent/profiles-and-extensions.md

 - whether FHIR tooling can process and enforce constraints
 - ease of use for implementers, including whether a single implementation guide can provide all constraints reducing the need to reference AU Base, AU Core, and IPS separately

-### FHIR mechanism for ensuring compliance
+#### FHIR mechanism for ensuring compliance
-FHIR provides two key mechanisms for ensuring compliance across different specifications:
+FHIR provides different key mechanisms for ensuring compliance across different specifications:
 1. [StructureDefinition Complies With Profile (compliesWith)](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-compliesWithProfile.html)
    - Declares that a profile complies with a given standard (e.g., AU Core, IPS).
    - A profile does not need to be directly derived from AU Core or IPS but needs to meet all their constraints.